Can Ticks Be Used to Test for Infection? Xenodiagnosis for Lyme Disease

 Xenodiagnosis: Using Ticks to Test for Lyme Disease

 “Xenodiagnosis was positive for B. burgdorferi DNA in a patient with erythema migrans early during therapy and in a patient with PTLDS [post-treatment Lyme disease syndrome],” writes Marques from the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.
-However, there wasn’t enough evidence to conclude that viable spirochetes were present in either patient.
+However, there was not enough evidence to conclude that viable spirochetes were present in either patient.

 How the Tick Testing Method Works

-How to get a tick to bite a human for this test was described in the journal Methods of Molecular Biology.
-The larval ticks were uninfected.
 “Specific pathogen-free I. scapularis larval ticks were obtained from Dr. Sam Telford from a laboratory-maintained tick colony at Tufts Veterinary School,” Turk states.

 Patient Instructions for Xenodiagnosis